hmchen47/DevOps/Linux/Networking-LHN/04-SimpleNetTrbl.md

 ## Basic DNS Troubleshooting

 + Using `nslookup` to Test DNS
+    + used to get associated IP addr for given domain and vice versa
+    + query sent to DNS server for a response
+    + failure caused by incorrect settings in `/etc/resolv.conf`

-+ Using `nslookup` to Check Your Web site Name
++ Using `nslookup` to Check Your Web site Name, eg., `nslookup www.linuxhomenetworking.com`

-+ Using `nslookup` To Check Your IP Address
++ Using `nslookup` To Check Your IP Address, e.g., `nslookup 216.151.193.92`

-+ Using `nslookup` to Query a Specific DNS Server
++ Using `nslookup` to Query a Specific DNS Server, e.g., `nslookup www.linuxhomenetworking.com 68.87.96.3`

-+ Using the host Command to Test DNS
++ Using the `host` Command to Test DNS - newer cmd

+    ```shell
+    host 216.151.193.92
+    host www.linuxhomenetworking.com
+    host www.linuxhomenetworking.com 68.87.96.3
+    ```

 ## Using `nmap`